adolfomaltez/vagrant-infrastructure/README.md

 Vagrant projects for easy and fast implementation of applications in test environments

 ## awx-ubuntu20
-awx scenario for Ubuntu 20
+AWX project for Ubuntu 20

+## dynamips-debian10
+Dynamips debian 10 project

+## kubernetes-ubuntu16
+Kubernetes project on  Ubuntu 16, with Ansible autoprovision

 ## netbox-ubuntu20
 netbox for Ubuntu 20

-## dynamips-debian10
-dynamips debian 10 project

 ## ntopng-alma8
 ntopng/nprobe scenario for AlmaLinux 8